-A. Biochemistry, Biotechnology
+B. Biochemistry

-- 1.Demonstration of aerobic respiration.
+1. Demonstration of aerobic respiration.

-- 2.Demonstration of anaerobic respiration.
+- 2. Demonstration of anaerobic respiration.

-- 3.Evolution of heat during respiration
+- 3. Evolution of heat during respiration

-- 4.Demonstration of Manometric determination of R.Q.
+- 4. Demonstration of Manometric determination of R.Q.

-- 5.Experiments on phototropism, geotropism and hydrotropism.

-- 6.Determination of peroxidase activity.
+- 5. Determination of peroxidase activity.

-- 7.Simple tests for the detection of Carbohydrates(Monosaccharides, Disaccharides and Starch); Proteins and Fats.
+- 6. Simple tests for the detection of Carbohydrates (Monosaccharides, Disaccharides and Starch); Proteins and Fats.